 I also found that the response of the keyboard is only slowed down by that of the one doing the typing: handing the Cyclops to my friend’s teenage son to use with his iPhone showed me that speed comes not just from being able to hit the keys quickly, but also from having texting “hard-wired” into your brain.
 I mean the kid was texting at speeds that I couldn’t come close to, although there were plenty of spelling errors.
 I also noted that regardless of whether you are a touch-typist or “texter,” you will still spend a significant amount of time looking down at the keyboard as you enter text.

-The Cyclops Wireless Keyboard is sturdy and well constructed.
+Bottom line: The Cyclops Wireless Keyboard is sturdy and well constructed.
 Every key that can be found on an Apple keyboard is present, but placement keeps unneeded ones from getting in the way of those most used.
 It’s big enough to hold a large number of keys without any being too tiny to access, and provides a reasonable and workable alternative to using the onscreen keyboard of an Apple device.

 - Well spaced out keys